Chichele Presidential Lodge

 Call us on 858 345 1761 to start planning your vacation to Chichele Presidential Lodge or take a look at our itineraries to Luangwa Valley

 Situated in a prime position on the top of a hill in the southern sector of South Luangwa National Park, Chichele Presidential Lodge is a wonderful option for those wishing to explore this varied and game-rich area of the park.

-Once the private home of Zambia's ex-president, Dr Kenneth Kaunda, Chichele Presidential Lodge has undergone a full refurbishment and is considered to be one of the most luxurious options in the South Luangwa.
+Once the private home of Zambia's ex-president, Dr Kenneth Kaunda, Chichele Presidential Lodge has undergone a full refurbishment and retains the colonial lodge feel.

 Perched on top of a hill with commanding views across to the Luangwa River, Chichele Presidential Lodge has a beautifully designed and open main area, with a refreshing pool to while away those hot Luangwa afternoons - from the pool the view stretches across to the Nchindeni Hills in the background, taking in some of the most beautiful plains of South Luangwa.

 The lodge has just ten very spacious and air-conditioned suites which are dotted about the hill, with their characteristic green roofs; each enjoys splendid views across the park.
 This southern area of South Luangwa is known to be prolific with game; so expect great views of predators including leopard and lion, and some lovely elephant interaction - even from your own veranda!